rubel75/VASPtools/README.md

 # VASPtools
-Collection of miscellaneous scripts for VASP
+Collection of miscellaneous scripts for VASP.
+Please read the header of each script for details regarding execution and output.

+## outcarf2vesta.sh